The Sons of God in Psalms 82 and Genesis 6: Part Two

 Pitterson writes in the introduction to his book “Judgement of the Nephilim” that “These fallen angels (“sons of God”) took human wives (“daughters of men”) and had children with them.
 Their offspring-hybrid half-human, half-angel beings known as the Nephilim-were superhuman giants who waged war against humanity and corrupted the human gene pool.”
 Pitterson sees these hybrid humans as a blood line of the seed of Satan who have been historically and presently at war with what he calls the blood line of the Messiah.
 Pitterson has written some 928 pages of material in his two books in an effort to prove his position.

 I will not attempt in this essay to evaluate Pitterson’s conclusions as to the role of the Nephilim in world history.
 I will instead evaluate the foundational belief upon which he bases his conclusions.
-That belief is that the sons of God mentioned in Genesis 6 are angels that came from the heavenly realm to have marital relations with the daughters of men which resulted in the birthing of the Nephilim.
+That belief is that the sons of God mentioned in Genesis 6 are angels that came from the heavenly realm to have marital relations with the human daughters of men which resulted in the birthing of the Nephilim.
 Let’s begin by looking at Genesis 6:1-4.

-Genesis 6:1-4: When men (Hebrew: hā·’ā·ām [man/mankind]) began to increase in number on the earth and daughters were born to them, the sons (Hebrew: bÿne-ha’elohim) of God saw that the daughters of men were beautiful, and they married any of them they chose.
-Then the LORD (YHWH) said, "My Spirit will not contend with man forever, for he is mortal; his days will be a hundred and twenty years."
+Genesis 6:1-4: When men (Hebrew: hā·’ā·ḏām [man/mankind]) began to increase in number on the earth and daughters were born to them, the sons of God (Hebrew: bÿne-ha’elohim) saw that the daughters of men (hā·’ā·ḏām) were beautiful (Hebrew:towb), and they married (Hebrew: laqach [to take] any of them they chose.
+Then the LORD (YHWH) said, "My Spirit will not contend with man (hā·’ā·ḏām) forever, for he is mortal (Hebrew: ḇā·śār); his days will be a hundred and twenty years."
 The Nephilim (Hebrew: han·nə·p̄i·lîm) were on the earth in those days--and also afterward--when the sons of God (bÿne-ha’elohim) went to the daughters of men and had children by them.
 They were the heroes (Hebrew: hag·gib·bō·rîm [mighty]) of old, men of renown (Hebrew: haš·šêm [men of name]) (NIV).
 Most translations of Genesis 6:4 render hag·gib·bō·rîm as "mighty" as that is what the word means.
+The Hebrew word towb rendered "beautiful" has the basic meaning of pleasant, agreeable or good.
+It is the word used in the creation account were God sees what he has created as being very good.
+This word, in its various tenses, appears 562 times in the Hebrew Scriptures.

 The Hebrew bÿne in Genesis 6:1-4 appears 280 times in the Old Testament (OT) and is a tense of the Hebrew word “ben.”
 This word, in its various tenses, appears 4,931 times in the Hebrew Scriptures.
 Hebrew Lexicons show this word has the basic meaning of “son/male child, “son of a woman.”
-The Hebrew ben, in its various tenses, is seen throughout the OT to overwhelming be used to identify human sons of human woman.
+The Hebrew ben, in its various tenses, is seen throughout the OT to overwhelmingly be used to identify human sons of human woman.
 However, bÿne as in bÿne-ha’elohim (sons of God) is rendered 5 times in the OT as “sons of God.”
 Three of these times are in the Book of Job where bÿne-ha’elohim appears to identify supernatural sons of God.
 The other two times is in the Genesis passage quoted above where bÿne-ha’elohim may or may not be referring to supernatural beings.

-Job 1:6: One day the angels (Hebrew: bÿne-ha’elohim) came to present themselves before the LORD (YHWH), and Satan also came with them (NIV)
+Job 1:6: One day the angels (Hebrew: bÿne-ha’elohim) came to present themselves before the LORD (YHWH), and Satan also came with them (NIV).

 Job 2:1: On another day the angels (bÿne-ha’elohim) came to present themselves before the LORD (YHWH), and Satan also came with them to present himself before him (NIV).